Glow Worm Tunnel walking track

 Glow Worm Tunnel walking track is in the Lithgow area of Wollemi National Park.
 To get there:

-- The route is signposted from the corner of Bridge St and Main Street.
+- The route is signposted from the corner of Bridge Street and Main Street Lithgow.

-- Turn left at Atkinson Street and after 750m, right at State Mine Gully Road.
+- Turn left at Atkinson Street and after 750m, turn right onto State Mine Gully Road.
+State Mine Gully Road is a gravel road that becomes Glow Worm Tunnel Road.

 Road conditions and access

-- The unsealed gravel road in Newnes State Forest is in very poor condition with many potholes.
-While 2WD vehicles can access this route in dry weather, 4WD vehicles are recommended.
+- State Mine Gully Road and Glow Worm Tunnel Road is an unsealed gravel road in Gardens of Stone State Conservation Area.
+While 2WD vehicles can access this route in dry weather, 4WD vehicles are highly recommended.
+Access is by 4WD only in wet weather.

 - Please drive carefully on the narrow gravel roads, and look out for wildlife.